Māngungu Mission

 Māngungu Mission was the second mission station established in New Zealand by the Wesleyan Missionary Society.
-Located near Horeke, in the Hokianga harbour, it was founded in 1828 by the missionaries John Hobbs and James Stack after the first WMS mission station in the country had been sacked the previous year.
+Located near Horeke, in the Hokianga Harbour, it was founded in 1828 by the missionaries John Hobbs and James Stack after the first WMS mission station in the country had been sacked the previous year.
 Māngungu Mission was abandoned in 1855 when Hobbs, the sole missionary at the site, relocated to Auckland.
 The residence that Hobbs built and lived in at the mission has been preserved by Heritage New Zealand and is now a museum.

 Background

 The Wesleyan Missionary Society (WMS), following the advocacy of Samuel Leigh, a WMS missionary in Australia, sought to establish itself in New Zealand.
-The first WMS mission station in New Zealand was duly founded at Kaeo, near Whangaroa Harbour, in June 1823 by Leigh and William White.
+The first WMS mission station in New Zealand, called Wesleydale, was duly founded at Kaeo, near Whangaroa Harbour, in June 1823 by Leigh and William White.
+Shortly afterwards, due to his failing health Leigh was replaced by Nathaniel Turner.
 It struggled to gain the patronage of local Māori and after it was sacked in 1827, the missionaries abandoned it.

 Foundation

-The WMS missionaries, led by John Hobbs and James Stack, relocated to the Hokianga harbour, where the following year, the Māngungu Mission was founded.
-Soon half a dozen buildings had been erected on the site, on the shores of the Hokianga harbour near Horeke, for the missionaries and their families.
+The WMS missionaries, led by John Hobbs and James Stack, relocated to the Hokianga Harbour, where the following year, the Māngungu Mission was founded.
+Soon half a dozen buildings had been erected on the site, near Horeke, for the missionaries and their families.
 The mission was now led by William White, who had arrived in January 1830 to take over from Hobbs.
 White's objective at Māngungu was to expand the reach of the WMS, and he duly established further missions at Kāwhia and Waingaroa, on the west coast of the North Island.
 He wanted to set up a station at Whangape but this did not eventuate due to a lack of personnel.